 What happens when scholars remove the lines that separate states, nations, generations, the sexes, and other divisions in society?
 The International Graduate Historical Studies Conference (IGHSC) at Central Michigan University discussed this very topic on March 27-28, 2015.

 Increasingly, scholars in a variety of fields are ignoring the societal boundaries and geographical borders that have long separated those engaged in historical inquiry.
-The International Graduate Historical Studies Conference will offer graduate students in the humanities and the social sciences the opportunity to explore the benefits, the challenges, and the limitations of crossing borders and moving beyond boundaries.
-We invite proposals for papers or panels that adopt a transnational or interdisciplinary approach to historical topics.
-We will also welcome proposals that approach historical topics in ways that are more traditional.
-In keeping with the theme of the conference, we will organize papers into panels that highlight the transnational and interdisciplinary dimensions of historical inquiry.
+The IGHSC offered students and faculty in the humanities and the social sciences the opportunity to explore the benefits, the challenges, and the limitations of crossing borders and moving beyond boundaries.
+The keynote speaker for the conference was NYU historian Dr. Thomas Bender.

 A big thank you to all of our conference participants (chairs, commenters, presenters, and attendees)!
 Everyone’s participation made this year’s conference a huge success.
 We’re already looking forward to next year’s conference!